The Emerging Trend Radar

 • PRODUCTS AS A SERVICE

-• FROM CRADLE TO CRADLE
+• FROM THE CRADLE TO THE CRADLE

 • CIRCULAR VISION

-• RIGENERATIVO BY DESIGN
+• REGENERATIVE BY DESIGN

 Space economy